david-rockwood/fimpad/README.md

 python -m fimpad
 ```

+## Overview

+FIMpad is an AI sandbox and a text editor.
+The text editor is the interface to the LLM.
+AI workflows live in regular text files, and sessions can be save and resumed from a simple text file.
+You can do fill-in-the-middle generation at any point in a text file.
+If you do fill-in-the-middle at the very end of a text file, it works like completion.
+Fill-in-the-middle generation is a versatile, powerful, and quick way to help with story writing and coding, among many other things.

 ## The Server

 FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.